FronkonGames/Dawn-Of-The-Cards/content/article/dragging_and_dropping_3d_cards.md

   // Is the left mouse button held down? if (Input.GetMouseButton(0) == true)
   {
-    // Calculate the offset of the mouse with respect to its previous position.
+    // Calculate the offset of the mouse with respect
+    // to its previous position.
     Vector3 mouseWorldPosition = MousePositionToWorldPoint();
-    Vector3 offset = (mouseWorldPosition - oldMouseWorldPosition) * dragSpeed;
+    Vector3 offset = mouseWorldPosition - oldMouseWorldPosition;
+    offset *= dragSpeed;

     // OnDrag is executed.
     currentDrag.OnDrag(offset, droppable);